Taipei Assassins

-J Team is a Taiwanese professional esports organization owned by JY Entertainment with players competing in League of Legends and StarCraft II.
-Its League of Legends team competes in the Pacific Championship Series, the highest level of professional League of Legends in Taiwan, Hong Kong, Macau, and Southeast Asia.
-J Team was founded in April 2016 by Jay Chou after he purchased the League of Legends Master Series spot of Taipei Assassins (TPA), which had won the Season 2 World Championship in 2012.
+Taipei Assassins (TPA) was a Taiwanese professional League of Legends team.
+It competed in the Garena Premier League (GPL) and later the League of Legends Master Series.
+It won the Season 2 World Championship in 2012.
+From 2013 to 2014, the team was known as "Azubu Taipei Assassins" due to its sponsorship by streaming website Azubu.
+Taipei Assassins was the sister team of Taipei Snipers, another GPL team.

-League of Legends

-Origins as For The Win
+Founding

 Support player "MiSTakE" met top laner "Stanley" while playing in the League of Legends ranked solo queue ladder.
 Shortly after connecting, their mutual friend "colalin" introduced them to "NeXAbc" and former Counter Logic Gaming player "Lilballz".
 Together with mid laner "A8000", they formed their team, For The Win (FTW), with MiSTakE as team captain.

 FTW's first event was Garena's G1 esports competition.
 At the tournament, FTW took first place ahead of 150 other teams to qualify for the 2011 World Cyber Games.
 At the 2011 World Cyber Games, FTW could not make it through the group stage as they finished third in their group with a 2–2 record.
 FTW defeated Team Jantelaget and Orange eSports and lost to NaJin e-mFire and Millenium.
 Mid laner A8000 left the team after the event.

 Despite being eliminated early on in the 2011 World Cyber Games, video game developer Garena took notice of the team's strong performance and offered to become the team's official sponsor.
 On 9 March 2012, Garena acquired FTW's roster and rebranded them as the Taipei Assassins.